 Vat firmly believes and practices in evidence based medicine.
 He has contributed and still actively involves in research.
 His research interests include early pregnancy, minimal access surgery and ultrasound scanning.
 He was awarded Post Graduate Diploma in Health Research with Merit from The University of Leeds and contributed research articles in journals and chapter in electronic training modules.
 He authored 6 research articles in scientific journals and 1 chapter in RCOG electronic training module and peer reviewed 2 researches and 1 review article.
 He still actively involves in research and publishes articles in scientific journals.
 He has numerous presentations at national and international conferences.

 He is the undergraduate site lead for Southampton University O&G medical students.
 He is also an educational and clinical supervisor for specialty trainees of Oxford deanery.
-He is an accredited training preceptor of Royal College of Obstetricians and Gynaecologists (RCOG) for advanced training in emergency Gynaecology and early pregnancy.
-He is the local undergraduate site lead for Southampton University O&G students and a faculty member for laparoscopic simulation training for Oxford deanery Obstetrics and Gynaecology trainees.
+He is an accredited training preceptor of Royal College of Obstetricians and Gynaecologists (RCOG) for advanced training in emergency Gynaecology and early pregnancy and a faculty member for laparoscopic simulation training for Oxford deanery Obstetrics and Gynaecology trainees.
 He is also a faculty member of Royal College of Obstetricians and Gynaecologists (RCOG) part 2 membership examination subcommittee.

 He is married with 2 children.
 Along with English he can converse fluently in Tamil and Sinhala.
 In spite of his busy schedule he finds time to spend with his family and kids, travelling and walking.
 He is keen in charity work and currently involved in helping orphans affected by the ethnic conflict in Sri Lanka.